furykid/ChatTrack/README.md

 Finally, just double click the StartServer.vbs file

+NOTE: To shut down the server, you must open the task manager and stop the node.js task

 Now, find the IP address of the system where the game lives.
 Plug that address into a browser, using the port 9001.

 example: http://192.168.123.55:9001